lpaube/NetPractice/README.md

   **1.** The **next hop** of the internet is already entered, and matches the IP address of the *Interface R2*.
 Therefore we only need to bother with the destination of the internet.
   <br>
   <br>
-  The internet must send its packets to *Client A*, and to do so, the internet's destination must match the network address of *Client A*.
+  The internet must send its packets to *Client A*.
+To do so, the internet's destination must match the network address of *Client A*.
 Let's find the network address of *Client A*:
   <br>
   *Client A*'s mask is *255.255.255.128*, which is equivalent to */25*.
 This means that the first 25 bits of its IP address is its network address.
 We know then that the first 3 bytes (24 bits) of its IP address makes part of its network address:
   <center>